manyasi06/ocean_change/README.md

 </network-security-config>
 ```

-This also only for andriod
+This also only for andriod.